top of page

 Sherry@MentorNorth.org

 “I’ve had a variety of mentors throughout my life that have supported and challenged me to be the best possible version of myself.
 I continue to learn and grow through interactions with those around me.
 It’s exciting to be part of an organization that brings people together to build positive relationships, give youth opportunities to experience new things, and foster resilience.”
 Sherry Boock has dedicated her career to working with children and families, driven by a passion that began at a young age when she babysat neighborhood children.
 Over the years, she has developed a rich and varied career path, taking on roles that have allowed her to make a meaningful impact in the lives of those she serves.
+She has also been fortunate to balance her professional commitments with staying home full-time for several years to raise her own children.
 Sherry has worked in group daycares, operated her own licensed home daycare, served as a shelter advocate, and excelled as a special education paraeducator.
 Her journey has also seen her thrive as a Children's Program Coordinator, and she is currently the Lead Program Advocate with Mentor North.
-Throughout her career, she has been fortunate to balance her professional commitments with staying home full-time to raise her children for several years.
 Sherry consistently meets and surpasses the goals set before her, demonstrating a strong work ethic and dedication to excellence.
 She is adept at managing her time effectively, ensuring that all tasks are completed efficiently and to a high standard.
 Sherry embraces opportunities for personal and professional growth, always seeking to expand her knowledge and skills.
 She is skilled in delivering engaging presentations and sharing her insights and expertise with audiences of varying sizes.
 Sherry has amassed a wealth of knowledge from working with children and families in various settings, equipping her to address diverse challenges with empathy and understanding.
-Sherry was honored by the Northwestern School District as Paraeducator of the Year, recognizing her outstanding contributions to special education.
 Sherry has pursued higher education at UW Eau Claire and Milwaukee Area Technical College, gaining valuable insights and skills along the way.
-Sherry is a Certified Trainer and Safe and Strong Child curriculum facilitator.
-She is a Certified Facilitator for Triple P Seminars and Discussion Groups, focusing on caregivers of children aged 0-12 and 12-16.
-Sherry is a Certified Facilitator for Triple P: Family Transitions Level 5, supporting families during challenging times.
-She holds certification as a Lead Teacher in Early Childhood Education.
-Sherry is trained in Youth Mental Health First Aid, equipping her to support the mental well-being of young people.
+She is a Certified Trainer and Safe and Strong Child curriculum facilitator, as well as a Certified Facilitator for Triple P Seminars and Discussion Groups, focusing on caregivers of children aged 0-12 and 12-16.
+Sherry is also a Certified Facilitator for Triple P: Family Transitions Level 5, supporting families during challenging times, and holds certification as a Lead Teacher in Early Childhood Education.
+Training in Youth Mental Health First Aid has equipped Sherry to support the mental well-being of young people.
+She was honored by the Northwestern School District as Paraeducator of the Year, recognizing her outstanding contributions to special education.
 Sherry enjoys hiking, identifying birds and wildflowers, and listening to live music with her boyfriend.
 She treasures spending time with her children and their partners, watching movies, reading, exploring new places, and cooking.
 Her diverse interests reflect her love for nature and the arts and her commitment to family and community.
 Sherry has a silly, goofy sense of humor that brings joy to those around her.
 Her playful spirit is reflected in her collection of silly bird photos captured by her bird feeder camera.
 While she believes everyone is unique due to their many facets, Sherry's genuine passion for laughter and life shines through in everything she does.
 Sherry is passionate about supporting young people at every stage of their lives.
 Her dedication to empowering the next generation is evident in her professional endeavors and personal interactions as she strives to make a positive and lasting impact on the world around her.

 Nicki Seibert